whilei/go-ethereum-wiki/Mining.md

 * [Introduction to Ethereum mining](https://github.com/ethereumproject/wiki/wiki/Mining#introduction) _(main wiki)_

+Currently, mining reward is the full amount of 5 ether per block, with a small bonus for included uncles.
+Uncle miners can receive up to 7/8*5 ether.
+With the forthcoming ECIP-1017 changes, these rewards will change.
+Mining rewards are discussed in detail [here](https://github.com/ethereumproject/go-ethereum/wiki/Mining#mining-rewards).

 # CPU Mining with Geth

 At Frontier, the first release of Ethereum, you'll just need a) a GPU and b) an Ethereum client, Geth.
 CPU mining will be possible but too inefficient to hold any value.